yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 #### Technical Details

 In position manager, `mintPosition()` has a combination of transfer from the user to the position manager and approval of the same amount to the handler.
 The handler will try to transfer the same amount which will revert when transferring a fee-on-transfer token.
-This is because the initial transfer from the user will result in less funds for the handler transfer call but it is expecting the same amount.
+This is because the initial transfer from the user will result in less funds for the handler transfer call, but it is expecting the same amount.

 #### Impact